corrode/corrode.github.io/content/blog/prototyping/index.md

 Oh, and in case you were wondering, `cargo-watch` was another popular tool for this purpose, but it's since been [deprecated](https://github.com/watchexec/cargo-watch#maintenance).

-### Use the Rust playground

-You probably already know about the [Rust Playground](https://play.rust-lang.org).
-It is great for working on small code snippets.
-I find it quite useful for quickly jotting down a bunch of functions or types to test out a design idea.
-The playground doesn't support auto-complete, but it's still great when you're on the go or you'd like to share your code with others.

 ### `cargo-script` is awesome